 Still missing and presumed dead, Jimmy Hoffa was one of the most famous labor leaders in American history.
-He saw the challenges and hardships American workers faced firsthand growing up.
+Growing up, he saw firsthand the challenges and hardships American workers faced.
 His father was a coal miner who died when he was still young.
 His mother went to work to support Hoffa and his three siblings, eventually moving the family to Detroit.

-Hoffa only had a limited education.
-Before the ninth grade, he dropped out of school to go to work to help his family.
+Hoffa had a limited education, with there being conflicting information over whether he ever reached high school.
+It is known that he dropped out of school to work and help his family.
 Hoffa eventually went to work on a loading dock for a grocery store chain in Detroit.
 There he orchestrated his first labor strike, helping his co-workers land a better contract.
-He used a newly arrived shipment of strawberries as a bargain chip.
+He used a newly arrived shipment of strawberries as a bargaining chip.
 The workers wouldn't unload until they had a new deal.

 In the 1930s, Hoffa joined the International Brotherhood of Teamsters.
 He eventually became the president of the union's Detroit chapter.
 Ambitious and aggressive, Hoffa worked hard to expand the union's membership and negotiate better contracts for his constituents by any means necessary.
 His extensive efforts paid off in 1952 when he became the vice president of the entire union.

 Hoffa spent three years appealing his convictions, but these efforts proved fruitless.
-He began serving a possible 13-year prison sentence in 1967, but he received a pardon from President Richard Nixon in 1971.
-Nixon also banned Hoffa from holding a leadership position in the union until 1980.
+He began serving a possible 13-year prison sentence in 1967, but his sentence was commuted by President Richard Nixon in 1971.
+As a condition, Nixon banned Hoffa from holding a leadership position in the union until 1980.
 But Hoffa wasted no time trying to fight that ban in court and working behind the scenes to regain control over the Teamsters.